Harshgandhi29/harshgandhi29.github.io/index.md

 etc.

 ## Oppurtunities
-As an open-minded individual, I would love to try new things which align with my passions and be able to offer my technical and interpersonal skills to build towards a productive work encvironment.
+As an open-minded individual, I would love to try new things which align with my passions and be able to offer my technical and interpersonal skills to build towards a productive work environment.
 For more details regarding my assests and accomplishments, I have provided my <a href="Resume.docx">Resume</a>.